harleypig/dotvim/aider-conventions.md

 Extensions Used' section.
 Other links are allowed as necessary, but each URL should only be mentioned once.

 Use asterisks (*) as bullet point indicators in lists.
+When making changes to lists that use another character as an indicator, change it.

 For new documentation documents, start with a level 2 heading (##) using hash (#) Markdown style.